-Performance-based annual cash incentives
+· Performance-based annual cash incentive plan

-The Compensation Committee believes that a substantial portion of each executive's compensation should tie directly to our financial performance.
-Our compensation program includes eligibility for an annual performance-based cash incentive opportunity for all executives as well as selected nonexecutive employees.
-The Committee believes that an annual cash incentive component of compensation is necessary to provide additional incentive to help achieve the annual goals, which ultimately benefit our stockholder value.
+The Compensation Committee believes that a substantial portion of each Named Executive Officer's compensation should tie directly to our Company's financial performance.
+Our compensation program includes eligibility for an annual performance-based cash incentive opportunity for all executives as well as selected non-executive employees.
+The Compensation Committee believes that an executive's annual compensation package should include a cash incentive component to provide an additional incentive for the executive to help the Company achieve its annual financial goals, which ultimately benefits our stockholders.